The goals of the English major are to develop:

 Historical Distribution Requirement

-- English majors will receive credit toward the major for certain courses with an interdisciplinary or comparative literature focus if they carry an ENGL attribute or an ENGL course number.
-Up to two additional "cognate courses" in other department or programs that are deemed relevant to the major may be counted with permission of the associate chair.
+- English majors will receive credit toward the major for certain courses offered by other departments and programs if they carry an ENGL attribute or an ENGL course number.
+Up to two additional cognate courses in other departments or programs that are deemed relevant to the major may be counted with permission of the associate chair.
 A list of courses offered in other areas can be found in the Bulletin.

 - Up to two courses taken abroad with content clearly related to literary study may be considered for credit toward the major.